Stock market prediction: Technical analysis

+Technical analysis is an analysis methodology for analysing and forecasting the direction of prices through the study of past market data, primarily price and volume.
+The efficacy of technical analysis is disputed by the efficient-market hypothesis, which states that stock market prices are essentially unpredictable, and research on whether technical analysis offers any benefit has produced mixed results.

 Technical analysts or chartists are usually less concerned with any of a company's fundamentals.
 They seek to determine possibilities of future stock price movement largely based on trends of the past price (a form of time series analysis).
 Numerous patterns are employed such as the head and shoulders or cup and saucer.
 Alongside the patterns, techniques are used such as the exponential moving average (EMA), oscillators, support and resistance levels or momentum and volume indicators.
 Candle stick patterns, believed to have been first developed by Japanese rice merchants, are nowadays widely used by technical analysts.
 Technical analysis is rather used for short-term strategies, than the long-term ones.
 And therefore, it is far more prevalent in commodities and forex markets where traders focus on short-term price movements.
 There are some basic assumptions used in this analysis, first being that everything significant about a company is already priced into the stock, other being that the price moves in trends and lastly that history (of prices) tends to repeat itself which is mainly because of the market psychology.